ramiluisto/VectorHashComparison/Readme.md

 # Vector hash comparison inspired by Ramalho's *Fluent Python*

-In the past few months I've been reading through Luciano Ramalho's excellent Fluent Python.
+At the time of the original writing of this code I had been reading through Luciano Ramalho's excellent Fluent Python.
 In chapter nine, A Pythonic Object, we build a pythonic implementation of a 2-dimensional vector object, and in the next chapter extend it to an n-dimensional vector.
 At one point in the chapter we want to make the object hashable by implementing the __eq__ and __hash__ methods.
 The first iteration implements the hash of a